HunterBaines/sudb/README.md

 The command `quit` exits the session associated with the current puzzle (though not necessarily the program itself if any puzzles are left to be solved).

+The command `print` prints the current state of the puzzle board.

 ### Commands for Controlling the Solver ###
 The command `step` (or `s`) moves the solver one clue forward.
 You can also